googleapis/google-cloud-python/packages/google-cloud-bigquery/docs/design/query-retries.md

 Before it issues this request, it sets a job ID.
 This job ID remains constant across API retries.

 If the job ID was randomly generated, and the jobs.insert request and all retries fail, the client library sends a request to the jobs.get API.
 This covers the case when a query request succeeded, but there was a transient issue that prevented the client from receiving a successful response.
+Note: `jobs.get` requires the location of the query.
+It will fail with 404 if the location is not specified and the job is not in the US multi-region.

 #### Retrying the jobs.query API via the retry parameter